How to measure your body fat percentage yourself!

 The Measuring Tape

-Fat contains much less water, making it harder for electricity to pass through.
-The more fat you have, the longer it takes for the electric current to return, resulting in a higher body fat percentage.
+Fat contains far less water, making it more difficult for the current to pass through.
+So, the more fat you have, the longer it takes for the current to get through—and the higher your body fat percentage will appear.

 The Skinfold Measurement